maxailloud/SG/README.md

-SG - Static site generator in PHP
+SG - Static site generator in PHP (WIP)
 =====================================

 SG is a static site generator made with php.